modelb-llc/holoseat-pre-1.0/trunk/app-src/tech-demos/pystray/readme.txt

 The demo steps are:

-1. cd to tech-demos\
-2. activate virtualenv
+1. activate virtualenv (in the app-src directory)
-3. cd pystray\
+2. cd to tech-demos\pystray\
 4. start app demo with: python.exe .\pystray-demo.py

 Once started, the demo will add a Holoseat 'h' icon to the system tray.
 You can